joelstein/custom_reports/README.md

   "[year]" will be replaced with that form element's value.
 If the form value is an array, it will be concatenated with hypens (-).

+- **date_format**: If the [date] token is used in the filename, it will be formatted as "Y-m-d", unless you set this to another format.

 - **store**: TRUE if a copy of your report should be stored on the file server for future reference, or FALSE if your report should be downloadable only (defaults to FALSE).